 - if residence hall space is filled; or,

-- if you have an unusual financial or health problem and are excused from living on campus by the Director of Housing and Residential Life
+- if you have an unusual financial or health problem and are excused from living on campus by the Associate Director or Director of Campus Life and Housing

 To claim any of these exemptions or special circumstances, you need to:

-- get an exemption application from the Housing and Residential Life Office;
+- get a Housing Exception from the Campus Life and Housing Office;

-- receive permission from the Director of Housing and Residential Life.
+- receive permission from the Associate Director or Director of Campus Life and Housing.